malvikasharan/APRICOT/README.md

 ####Authors and Contributors

-The tool is designed and developed by Malvika Sharan @malvikasharan in the lab of Prof. Dr. Jörg Vogel and Dr. Ana Eulalio in the Institute for Molecular Infection Biology at the University of Würzburg.
-Dr. Konrad Förstner @konrad contributed to the project by providing important technical supervision and discussions.
+The tool is designed and developed by Malvika Sharan in the lab of Prof. Dr. Jörg Vogel and Dr. Ana Eulalio in the Institute for Molecular Infection Biology at the University of Würzburg.
+Dr. Konrad Förstner contributed to the project by providing important technical supervision and discussions.
 The authors are grateful to Prof. Thomas dandekar, Dr. Charlotte Michaux, Caroline Taouk and Dr. Lars Barquist for critical discussions and feedback.

 ####Source code